Humaidu/material/Introduction-to-Raspberry-Pi:-Labs.md

 * Change the background image to something you like.
 There's a bunch of great hi-res photography at [UnSplash](https://unsplash.com) :)
 * Change the appearance settings
 * Change the shortcuts in the application launch bar - I prefer the "Chromium Web Browser", for example.
-* Browse to https://iotinafrica.slack.com/ & join our #koforidua2017 channel
+* Check your email and join our slack channel!
-    * Make sure to save a bookmark
-    * Say hi
-    * Install it on your phone, too - chat from anywhere!

 ## Install